tinacms/tina.io/content/blog/using-tinacms-with-nextjs.md

 #### Watching for Real-Time Content Changes ⌚️

-If you want your changes writing to disk in real time, we’ll need to use another hook, `useWatchFormValues`.
+If you want your changes writing to disk in real-time, we’ll need to use another hook, `useWatchFormValues`.
 This hook allows you to execute a function any time the form state changes. `useWatchFormValues` takes the form object created by the `useLocalForm` hook, and a callback function to invoke when the form changes.

 Add this example code below to your template component just before the `return` statement.
 Feel free to reference the final file [here](https://github.com/kendallstrautman/brevifolia-next-tinacms/blob/master/src/pages/blog/%5Bslug%5D.js).